 The key to getting the most curb appeal out of your window coverings is uniformity.
 Here are our top picks to beautify your view from the sidewalk:

-- Plantation Shutters – Don’t forget to complete the look with arch shutters
+- Shutters – Don’t forget to complete the look with arch shutters

-- Draperies – White looks classic in front facing windows
+- Curtains – White looks classic in front facing windows

 - Honeycomb shades and pleated shades – Available with white fabric facing the street.